 ’Twas The Month After Christmas…

-Just an hour-and-a-half north of Albany and two hours south of me, it’s the perfect mid-point for myself and my downstate friends to meet.
+Just an hour-and-a-half north of Albany and two hours south of me, Gore is the perfect mid-point for myself and my downstate friends to meet.
 So on a particularly chilly -10 degree morning I packed the car and headed out.

 Starting the day off right

-Ask any local ski bum and they’ll tell you the best way to start a ski day is with a cup o' Joe and breakfast sandwich from ‘Stewies.’
+Ask any local ski bum and they’ll tell you the best way to start a ski day is with a cup o' Joe and a breakfast sandwich from "Stewie's."
 Every northern New Yorker’s favorite gas station/convenience store, Stewart’s offers a hearty store-made breakfast sandwich and a decent cup of coffee.
-You'll find one in near every town in the Adirondacks, including North Creek just a few miles from Gore.
+You'll find one in nearly every Adirondack town including North Creek, just a few miles from Gore.
 Most of us also swear by their ice cream as the best that money can buy, so grab a pint or more for while you’re warming up by the fire after a day on the slopes.

 Low temps, great skiing at Gore!

 I won’t lie, -10 on the thermometer when I left home was a bit discouraging, and when I got to the mountain, although the parking lot was crowded, it was a bit less than you might expect for a holiday week.